dionno/apidocs/source/includes/_invoices.md

   ]
 }
 ```
-Using this API, you'd be able to fetch a list of invoices.
+Using this API, you can fetch a list of invoices.

-<span class="http-method http-get">GET</span> `  /webapi/invoices/`
+<span class="http-method http-get">GET</span> `/webapi/invoices/`

 <aside class="notice">
 	Use 'includes' to embed additional details in the response.
 </aside>

 ## Invoice details